At King William Street CE Primary School we aim for all children to:

 - make rich connections across maths and other curriculum areas.

 Our mathematics lessons are based on the National Curriculum programmes of study and we use CanDo maths club to ensure small steps progression.
 Our DUO (Do It, Use It and Own It) approach is the vehicle through which we challenge all pupils within the expected year group of the curriculum.
+We block teach against a small steps framework so that learning is slowly built up over time.
+We then cycle back to prior learning during Maths on Track and whole class use it lessons.

 These activities are designed to increase the children’s fluency in maths.
-They are straight forward questions which include opportunities to address misconceptions or draw on prior learning
+They are straight forward questions which include opportunities to address misconceptions or draw on prior learning.

 Pupils are challenged to reason and explore a problem at a deeper level.
 We challenge pupils through breadth and depth and not by increasing number size or accelerating through the curriculum.
 Pupils are challenged to think for themselves and justify their answers to questions.
 All pupils encounter challenge during the lesson.
 We use sentence stems to support responses.
 At least once a unit all children are given the opportunity to take part in a whole class own it lesson.
 This lesson is scaffolded so all children can achieve.